jonathas/jonathas.github.io/_posts/2023-11-22-optimizing-data-access-database-indexes.md

 ## Conclusion

 When considering to optimize your database, understanding how indexes work is essential.
-They are very important for efficient data rtrieval, but their effectiveness depends on factors such as selectivity, indexing strategies and mantenance challenges.
+They are very important for efficient data retrieval, but their effectiveness depends on factors such as selectivity, indexing strategies and mantenance challenges.